jorgelustosa/location/README.md

 ### Documentation

-To access the documentation page, when your container working, just access http://localhost:8080/api/documentation
+To access the documentation page, when your container is working, just follow the link http://localhost:8080/api/documentation

 ![alt text](https://github.com/jorgelustosa/location/blob/main/public/img/doc.png?raw=true)

 > ### ⚠️ Tips
 > * When you start your container for the first time, you have to
 > wait a composer finish the package installation, before use and run commands
 > in your container.
 When the initialization is complete you will see the follow
 > message: <br><br>
 >NOTICE: fpm is running, pid 1  <br> NOTICE: ready to handle connections
 > <br><br>
-> After that you can easily run the commands to seed the database or use the application
+> After that, you can easily run the commands to seed the database or use the application

 ### Usefull Commands